techgumshoe/wicys-ai-prompts/WiCyS_AI_Prompts.md

 ---

-## 🧳 Job Search & Interview Strategy
+## Job Search and Interview Strategy

 **7.**
 I have an interview with (COMPANY) for the position of (JOB POSITION).